All Saints Anglican School: ASAS International

-The School also has its own English Language Centre called International House.
-It gives international students the option to live either on campus in its boarding facility which houses 60 students or in homestay accommodation while they complete short term English language courses or attend the school in mainstream classes.
+The School has its own English Language Centre called International House.
+It gives international students the option to live either on campus in its boarding facility which houses 60 students, or in homestay accommodation while they complete short term English language courses or attend the school in mainstream classes.

 Extracurricular activities

 All Saints offers a wide variety of extra-curricular activities including music, drama, choir and sporting activities.
 A variety of outdoor experiences are also offered at the School and participating students learn physical skills and leadership.
 As well, the School offers the Duke of Edinburgh's Award and holiday ski trips.

 Students may also participate in a number of language and cultural experiences and trips which are regularly undertaken to New Caledonia, France, Japan, China, Italy and Spain.

 The Japanese Language Supplementary School of Queensland Japanese School of Gold Coast (Gōrudo Kōsuto Kō), a weekend Japanese school, holds its classes at All Saints.
 It maintains its school office in Surfers Paradise.